DominikVincent/eventbasedcameras/CameraEvalTestSetup.md

 ### Physical setup
-We use a simple tablefan with a removed front grill to test
+We recorded a simple tablefan with a removed front safety grill.
+We had a relatively uniform white wall as background to simplify the test.
+We then put the sensor at a similar height as the center of the fan.
+Due to the differences in lenses etc we decided here that the best way to achieve our objective would be to make sure that within these parameters that every camera showed the entire moving part of the fan.
+We adjusted the distance back of the cameras and the lens settings to achieve this.

+We used the same lenses for the same cameras as last time.

 ### Software settings